Featured

 If you want to create some buzz with your own hiking blog, start with this domain.

-How’s the smoke in the Enchantment Lakes Basin?
+Wildfire smoke in the Enchantment Lakes Basin

 Bottom line: Several online resources help you make an educated guess about wildfire smoke and air quality for your through hike of the Enchantments.